richardj/Urfe/README.md

 Tightened with anxiety I summon the strength to prise the door open.
 The door groans on it's hinges, unwilling to share it's bounty. (?)

 My footfalls are afterlife, thick filled with grey fog, cold stone walls choked by dense cobwebs and dust.
 I enter the main reading room, a formidable atrium, hostile, gagged by freezing cold.
-On the ceiling is a huge glass (?) stained with what looks like a picture of a slaughtered hog.
+On the ceiling is a huge glass mandala stained with what looks like a picture of a slaughtered hog.
 Much of the glass is shattered, distorting the image, the sharp edges look like scimitar blades.
 A hole in the roof leaks the black light of the witching hour from outside.
 The silence is so thick you could eat it.
 I stand, quieted and listening.

 Urfe: “Hello?
 Hello?”